marissa-cleroux/liftYourWeight/README.md

 ### Phase 1: Create base of web app based on initial learning

-- Create this project based on what I learned in the tutorial to cement some ideas and figure out my gaps
+- Create this project based on what I learn about React from the tutorial listed below and the documentation
-- Will not make use of any sort of permanent storage thus far
+- Not making use of any permanent storage or react hooks thus far
 - Resources: [React & Redux Introduction](https://www.youtube.com/watch?v=OxIDLw0M-m0&list=PL4cUxeGkcC9ij8CfkAY2RAGb-tmkNwQHG) course by The Net Ninja, React Documentation, Redux Documentation, Stack Overflow

 ### Phase 2: Refactor project to use react hooks where applicable